 Flexibility: Unlike snow tires, some all-weather tires get stiff in cold conditions.
 That’s bad news for icy roads, since you won’t have much surface contact between the tire and the road — which means that you’ll have poor traction.
 That said, you may be able to find all-weather tires that are designed to remain flexible in cold weather.
 Look for a snowflake symbol on certain all-weather tires, as this indicates that they are designed for colder weather.

 Stopping on ice: Even with improvements over all-season tires, all-weather tires still underperform compared to snow tires.
-These tires simply can’t stop as quickly in emergency stops as snow tires, and that may prove to be a safety hazard if you’re constantly travelling over icy roads.
+These tires simply can’t stop as quickly in emergency stops as snow tires, and that may prove to be a safety hazard if you’re constantly traveling over icy roads.

 Deep snow: All-weather tires can’t handle deep snow that well, since their treads may just cause the tire to bury itself.
 Snow tires can tackle some of the deeper stuff, gaining traction even when there’s plenty of snow underneath the tire.

-Snow tires are just that: tires built for the snow… and ice.
+Snow tires are just that: tires built for snow… and ice.
 Since roads are destined to be dusted with snow and covered with ice here in Colorado, snow tires are a smart choice to maintain as much control as possible over these conditions.

 Snow tires are designed to be more flexible than other tires, and they have grooves which are specifically shaped to gain traction as they press into snow, slush, and ice.
 Beyond that, they may be outfitted with additional features (like studs and micro pumps) which further improve traction on difficult winter roads.